toygame/ESP32-Bluetooth-Speaker-Sender/README.md

 ## 📞 Support

-หากมีปัญหาหรือข้อสงสัย:
+If you have any issues or questions:
 - 🐛 [Create an Issue](https://github.com/toygame/ESP32-Bluetooth-Speaker-Sender/issues)
 - 💬 [Discussions](https://github.com/toygame/ESP32-Bluetooth-Speaker-Sender/discussions)
 - 📧 Email: thanapon.toy@hotmail.com

 ---

-⭐ **ถ้าโปรเจคนี้มีประโยชน์ กรุณา Star ให้ด้วยนะครับ!** ⭐
+⭐ **If this project helps you, please give it a star!** ⭐